kabanero-io/guides/publish/app-logging-ocp-4.2/app-logging-ocp-4.2.md

 ---
 permalink: /guides/app-logging-ocp-4-2/
 layout: guide-markdown
-title: Application Logging with Elasticsearch, Fluentd, and Kibana
+title: Application Logging on Red Hat OpenShift Container Platform (RHOCP) 4.3 with Elasticsearch, Fluentd, and Kibana
 duration: 30 minutes
 releasedate: 2020-02-19
 description: Learn how to do application logging with Elasticsearch, Fluentd, and Kibana.